Would you like to build CLC’s Teardrop Camper, but you’re apprehensive about doing it solo? Or lack a temperate shop space?

 We’ll provide a list of basic tools we’d like you to bring, things like a cordless drill, spring-clamps, and eye protection.
 CLC’s classroom is extensively equipped and you’ll be using our equipment for many steps.

-The package price of $5500 covers tuition for one person, the base Teardrop Camper kit, and a road-ready Trailex trailer.
+The package price covers tuition for two people, the base Teardrop Camper kit, and a road-ready Trailex trailer.
 This cost also covers consumable supplies you’ll use during the class, such as sandpaper, mixing cups, brushes, and so on.
 We will be doing some pre-assembly of parts before the class begins, so that you hit the ground running on Day One.

 Bringing a family member or friend is encouraged!
 There’s lots to do and you’ll appreciate another pair of hands.
 Tuition for the additional person is $600 for the two weeks.